 Sean McGrath and Sean’s Massage Center

 The staff at Sean’s Massage Center is trained in the ancient science of acupuncture therapy.
 This technique utilizes natural pressure points on the human body to alleviate discomfort, and it must be handled by a professional.
 Sean’s skills have provided rejuvenation services to men and women in the Columbus area for over 19 years.
 If you need someone that can help relieve stress or cure chronic headaches, call to schedule your appointment for a therapy session right away.
-He has three convenient locations to better serve the people in his region – Dublin, Upper Arlington and Pickerington.
+He has two convenient locations to better serve the people in his region – Dublin/Upper Arlington and Pickerington.